-The Master of Science in Social Work (MSSW program is offered on the Knoxville and Nashville campuses as well as through the online program.
-The Bachelor of Science in Social Work (BSSW) degree is offered on the Knoxville campus and online.
-The Doctor of Social Work (DSW) in Clinical Practice and Leadership program prepares graduates for advanced clinical practice and leadership and is offered as an online program.
-Foundation courses for the PhD program are offered in Knoxville; dissertation research may be completed in either Knoxville or Nashville.
+The Master of Science in Social Work (M.S.S.W.) program is offered on the Knoxville and Nashville campuses as well as statewide through the online program.
+The Bachelor of Science in Social Work (B.S.S.W.) degree is offered on the Knoxville campus and online.
+The Doctor of Social Work (D.S.W.) in Clinical Practice and Leadership program prepares graduates for advanced clinical practice and leadership and is offered as an online program.
+Foundation courses for the Ph.D. program are offered in Knoxville; dissertation research may be completed in either Knoxville or Nashville.
 Both campuses have full-time faculty, library facilities, computer labs, and field practice resources.

 The Bachelor's and Master's degree programs of the UT College of Social Work are accredited by the Council on Social Work Education (CSWE).
-The MSSW program is the state of Tennessee's first and oldest CSWE accredited program.
-Our MSSW program is recognized for its advanced social work curriculum with its courses for students studying social welfare policy, human behavior, and ethics, balanced with hands-on experience in clinical settings.
+The M.S.S.W. program is the state of Tennessee's first and oldest CSWE accredited program.
+Though CSWE currently does not accredit doctoral programs, the college's Doctoral programs consistently receive strong, positive reviews from the University and national recognition from the National Association of Social Workers (NASW).
+Our M.S.S.W. program is recognized for its advanced social work curriculum with its courses for students studying social welfare policy, human behavior, and ethics, balanced with hands-on experience in clinical settings.